Menu

 Prerequisite knowledge: Using the correct order of operations to substitute into linear expressions.

-Substituting into Quadratic Expressions worksheet description
+Substituting into Quadratic Expressions WORKSHEET DESCRIPTION

 In this worksheet students will substitute positive and negative integers into quadratic expressions, making it ideal preparation for using tables of values to plot quadratic graphs.